Nine craft beers, small-batch Thursdays + a guide for beginners

 From secret forest cafes to vinyl stores and aircraft museums

 Every city and small town has its best-kept secrets, some hiding in plain sight and just around the corner.
-From hidden cafes in the forest to coffee shops in the middle of nowhere, here’s our (constantly growing) selection of hidden gems in the Western Cape.
+From hidden cafes in the forest and coffee shops in the middle of nowhere to one of the largest glass collections in the world, here’s our (constantly growing) selection of hidden gems in the Western Cape.

 VISIT A NEIGHBOURHOOD DELI